Henry-Turtle/Scouting-Program/README.md

 <h2 style = "text-align: center">Galactic Narwhal Chicken Effect: FTC Team 18754</h2>
 <br>
 <h2>About Scouting Program</h2>
-<p>In the 2022-2023 First Tech Challenge <em>Power Play</em> competition, my robotics team was lucky enought to make it to the World Finals.
+<p>In the 2022-2023 First Tech Challenge <em>Power Play</em> competition, my robotics team was lucky enough to make it to the World Finals.
 I was tasked with building a program to track games and visualize patterns, so our team could better strategize in our matches.
 This is what I created.</p>

 <h2>Technology</h2>
 <p>One of the problems I encountered was that we would not have WIFI access during the competitions, since it would disturb the robots.
 Because I am most familiar with web development, I circumvented this problem by packaging my app with Electron, and restricting WIFI features until a connection was established.
 I built the app with the Laravel PHP framework, which I was very experienced with.
 Though these choices might not be best, using a technology I knew well led to faster development.</p>